mayarahmo/DataCube_Kettle_Plugin/README.md

 ----
 RUN THE TRANSFORMATION
 Download data-integration4.1 (Kettle with DataCubeTransformation plugin) execute spoon.bat inside the folder.
-To see a example download DataCubeTransformation.ktr and example.csv.
+To see an example download DataCubeTransformation.ktr and example.csv.
 Import the transformation on Kettle and on step "CSV file input" update the CSV file path.
 ----

 ---